 Leeds boss Neil Warnock says he has nothing to lose by giving Senegal midfielder El Hadji Diouf the chance to impress with the Championship club.
+The former Liverpool and Blackburn man joined the Championship club on a non-contract basis and made his debut as a second-half substitute in Saturday's 4-0 pre-season win over Shrewsbury Town.

 "I met him about six or seven weeks ago," explained Warnock.
 "It wasn't a planned meeting, but we ended up having an hour-and-a-half chat and I told him what I disliked about him and he talked to me about the things that he's done in football.